How To Do A Translation In Math

 g(x) = f(x - h)

 If h is positive, the graph shifts to the right.
-If h is negative, the graph shifts to the left.
-For example, translating the function f(x) = x² to the right by 2 units would result in the function g(x) = (x - 2)².
+Day to day, if h is negative, the graph shifts to the left.
+Take this: translating the function f(x) = x² to the right by 2 units would result in the function g(x) = (x - 2)².

 • Combined Translations: You can combine vertical and horizontal translations to shift the graph of a function both horizontally and vertically.
 To translate a function f(x) horizontally by h units and vertically by k units, you apply both transformations: